alextdel/mdl_bu_script/readme.md

 1. **Create the mdl_backup and mdl_bu_files directories**

-   Script will attempt to make backup file directories, but better to set this up first.
+   Script will attempt to make backup files directory, but better to set this up first.
+   Note: script and mdl_bu_files need to be in parallel directories as the git requires an empty directory for cloning the local repo.
    ```
    mkdir -p /path/to/web-dir-parent/mdl_backup/mdl_bu_files
    cd /path/to/web-dir-parent/mdl_backup